ajaythakre2040/Python_berar_app/README.md

 - cms: Customer Management System for managing customer data, interactions, and related content.
 - ems: Employee Management System, handling employee records.
 - lead: Lead and enquiry management, loan processing workflows.
-- dedup: Used for setting remarks for existing customers.
 - code_of_conduct: Used for uploading multiple files and storing these records.

 ------------------------